 - You will enjoy coaching, mentoring, instructing and praising your tutees.

 - You will learn how to be a better listener and how to tailor sessions to each individual's needs.

 - Your resume will show employers how committed you are to personal growth and giving back to your community.

 - You will get GREAT work experience and a solid recommendation and reference.

 To be eligible to tutor in the ARC, you must:

-- Have completed the courses for which they will be tutoring with a grade of A or B+.
+- Have completed the courses for which you will be tutoring with a grade of at least B+

 - Maintain at least a 3.0 cumulative GPA and uphold the college's community standards and student code of conduct

 - Be recommended by a professor as someone who not only was outstanding in the class and successfully completed the course, but also as a student who has the interpersonal skills to work well with peers